HireDale/hiredale.github.io/day-to-day.md

 During the course of a standard sprint cycle, my team-centric tasks include:

-1. Monitoring the product’s active user stories and attached files in **Atlassian Jira**, ensuring accurate and up-to-date sources for documentation.
+1. Monitoring the product’s active user stories and attached files in **Jira**, ensuring accurate and up-to-date sources for documentation.

 2. Consulting with designers, QAs, developers, and product owners through calls and emails to gather information on documentation changes.